danswer-ai/danswer/deployment/README.md

 in for the provided example.

 Requirements: a Kubernetes cluster and kubectl

+**NOTE: This setup does not explicitly enable https, the assumption is you would have this already set up for your prod cluster**

 1. To run Danswer, navigate to `kubernetes` directory and run the following:
    - `kubectl apply -f .`